 This workshop will discuss issues facing refugees and immigrants farming and gardening in Maine.

-QD 27: Gardening for YOUR Future
+QD 27: Gardening for YOUR Future (FULL)

 Whether you are downsizing, redesigning or starting from scratch, this workshop is for you!
 Learn how to assess your garden in terms of future maintenance and budget your financial resources as well as your time.